 Handshake and thumbs up - Murielle and Jean-Luc Thunevin did a great job with 2014 wines!

-2014 Domaine des Sabines, Lalande de Pomerol - fleshy, ripe spicy fruit, very good structure and length.
+2014 Domaine des Sabines, Lalande de Pomerol - fleshy, ripe spicy fruit, very good structure, and length.
 88p.

-2014 Le Clos de Beau Pere, Pomerol - powerful, fleshy fruit and tannin, good backbone, very good future.
+2014 Le Clos de Beau Pere, Pomerol - powerful, fleshy fruit and tannin, good backbone, good future.
 89-90p.

 2014 Bad Boy, Bordeaux - tasty ripe fruit, nicely composed, good grip.
 88p.